 In the jungles of southern Nepal, Himalayan Life Chitwan exists to reach out to marginalized children through day camps, hockey and educational assistance.
 The children that are part of our programs in Chitwan come from quite troubled and hard home situations, much more so that our children in Pokhara.
-Despite their situations, anywhere between 50-100 children attend our programs daily!
+Despite this, anywhere between 50-100 children attend our programs daily!

 SPORT AND DEVELOPMENT